lukc2/picture-accesser-gdrive/README.md

 ```
 Update-Package -Reinstall
 ```
-In package manager if NuGet won't ask to install those by itself
+In package manager if NuGet won't manage to install those by itself

 ### Author
 https://github.com/lukc2